 Further, any changes to current laws and regulations, or the introduction of new laws and regulations may have an impact on our licences and permits and on our business, and may result in higher costs.
-For instance, the new Additional Registration Fee structure may cause an increase in our cost of sales, particularly for motor vehicle models with open market values above S\$20,000 (which includes many of our Nissan and Subaru models).
+For instance, the new Additional Registration Fee structure may cause an increase in our cost of sales, particularly for motor vehicle models with open market values above \$\$20,000 (which includes many of our Nissan and Subaru models).
 If we are unable to identify and adopt appropriate measures to reduce costs or pass on such increase in costs to our customers, sales of our motor vehicles will be adversely affected, which may materially and adversely affect our business, financial condition, results of operations and prospects.
 In addition, we cannot assure you that any or all of these changes will result in an increase in the number of motor vehicles that we sell or result in higher revenues.
 Another example is the introduction of Singapore consumer protection laws that provide remedies for goods with latent defects, which came into effect on 1 September 2012, which require us to repair or replace a defective vehicle and, if repair or replacement is not possible or reasonable, require us to comply with our customers' request to reduce the selling price of the vehicle or provide a refund upon returning the vehicle.

 At any one time, we also maintain a large inventory of vehicles to sell that meet the prevailing laws, regulations and other requirements when we order such vehicles from the manufacturers.
 However, we cannot assure you that any change to current laws, regulations or requirements, or the introduction of new laws, regulations or requirements, will not result in such vehicles within our inventory (or ordered but not yet delivered) failing to meet such changed or new laws, regulations or requirements.
-If such vehicles no longer meet such changed or new laws, regulations or requirements are applicable, and we may need to dispose of such vehicles at a loss or on terms that are not commercially attractive.
+If such vehicles no longer meet such changed or new laws, regulations or requirements, we will not be able to sell them in the relevant market which such changed or new laws, regulations or requirements are applicable, and we may need to dispose of such vehicles at a loss or on terms that are not commercially attractive.
 As a result, our business, financial condition, results of operations and prospects could be materially and adversely affected.